martinkearn/Bot-Starter-Template/README.md

 You can clone this repository and adapt to suit your needs.

-This approach is good if you want to make sure you have the very latest version of the template.
+This approach is good if you want to make sure you have the very latest version of the template or simply want to explore the code without creating a new project.

 Follow these steps: